stefanogelli92/geo_ita/README.md

 ```
 - **Aggregation points by distance**:
         <br>From a given list of point we create groups based on distances.
         <br>There are several approaches to the problem based on what we expect from the groups created.
-In this method the approach
+In this method point can be in the same group when their distance is bigger than the entered value, but they have a point in common that has a smaller distance to both of them.
 ```python
 # Usage
 from geo_ita.enrich_dataframe import aggregate_point_by_distance